vl4ds/Documentation/ref-docs/zigbee-ref.rst

     - **minReportTime**: Minimum number of seconds between reports
     - **maxReportTime**: Maximum number of seconds between reports
     - **reportableChange** (optional): Amount of change needed to trigger a report.
 Required for analog data types.
 Discrete data types should always provide *null* for this value.
+    - **additionalParams**: An optional map to specify additional parameters.
+See `additionalParams`_ for supported attributes.

 **Examples:**
     - Discrete data type